-Bonds to cover Covéa against windstorms and other weather events in mainland France in particular
+Covéa has issued cat bonds to cover itself against windstorms and other weather events particularly in mainland France.

 In 2018, Covéa has settled a €90 million reinsurance cover from Irish law company Hexagon Reinsurance DAC, known as “Hexagon Re”, providing the Group’s French property and casualty insurance companies a cover against windstorm risk, in mainland France in particular, from 1 January 2018.